 Born and raised in Florida, Dr. Safier settled in Eastern Long Island with her husband and two children.
 Her special interests include infertility, fertility preservation, genetic testing, and polycystic ovary syndrome.

-Danielle Johnstone, Practice Administrator
+Danielle Cully, Practice Administrator

-Danielle Johnstone has been working in women's health for 22 years.
+Danielle Cully has been working in women's health for 22 years.
 Her career began in a growing Ob/Gyn practice as a billing manager.
 She then moved over to a fertility practice as a receptionist/biller as she completed her bachelor's degree in mathematics at Stony Brook University.
 She stayed with the same fertility practice for almost two decades and held several different titles between the front desk and finance departments.
 She had her own journey with infertility and understands firsthand the emotional stress that our patients experience.
 She is dedicated to training her staff on being compassionate advocates for our patients.

 Melissa Zappasoddi, RN, Clinical Services Manager

 Melissa has more than 20 years of experience in the medical field and more than 10 years of experience as a nurse in bedside critical care and operating and recovery rooms.
 While at Island Fertility, she has held several different titles before her current management role as Clinical Services Manager.
 She is continually looking to expand her education and will be pursuing a Master of Science in Nursing.
-Having experienced her own infertility journey that resulted with the joyous birth of her identical twins, Melissa can relate in a very personal and comforting way to our patients.
+Having experienced her own infertility journey that resulted in the joyous birth of her identical twins, Melissa can relate in a very personal and comforting way to our patients.